etalab/sill-contents/README.md

 This repository contains the code to generate various `json` files that are used by the SILL frontend.

-It takes SILL data from [this csv file](https://git.sr.ht/~etalab/sill/blob/master/sill.csv) and convert it to `json`, also adding wikidata additional information when available.
+It takes SILL data from [this csv file](https://git.sr.ht/~etalab/sill/blob/master/sill.csv) and convert it to this [json](https://code.gouv.fr/data/sill.json), also adding Wikidata additional information when available.

+The SILL data are published under the [Open License 2.0](https://www.etalab.gouv.fr/licence-ouverte-open-licence).

 # Contribute